thesachinmittal/Prescience/README.md

 ```

 ##### Setup the frontend
-The frontend is a React app that uses drizzle to interact with the contract.
+The frontend is a lite-server app to interact with the contract.

 ```
 npm run dev